simartathgir/Ray-Tracer/README.md

    ```sh
    docker run -p 80:80 <ImageName>
    ```
-4. Open localhost on any browser of choice
+4. Open localhost  in your browser of choice.

 ## Usage

-1. Click the `Add Object` button to place a new sphere at origin
+1. Click the Add Object button to place a new sphere at the origin.
-2. Adjust object parameters such as position, size, color, roughness, emmissive color, and emmissive strength
+2. Modify object parameters such as position, size, color, roughness, emissive color, and emissive strength.
-3. Customize and configure scene to preference (don't forget to add emmissive sources else the scene will appear pitch black)
+3. Customize and configure the scene to your liking (ensure you add emissive sources, or the scene will be completely dark).
-4. Use wasd keys and arrow keys to position and rotate the camera appropriately in view port mode
+4. Use the WASD keys and arrow keys to adjust the camera's position and rotation in viewport mode.
-5. Adjust samples count for the final output (higher sample counts lead to a better output but takes longer to render)
+5. Adjust the sample count for the final render (higher sample counts improve quality but take longer to render).
-6. Click the `Render` button and view the ray traced output (open console first for rendering progess)
+6. Click the Render button to generate the ray-traced output (open the console first to track rendering progress).

 ## Examples
 1. ![Ray tracer screenshot 1](images/a.png)